 Perplexity

-Ask Perplexity for the best SaaS marketing stack and it is actively pulling fresh comparison posts and founder threads at the moment of your question, which is why it draws close to 46.7% of its top citations from Reddit.
-A recent r/SaaS or r/Entrepreneur thread where a founder compares PostHog against a competitor for analytics can outweigh an older, more polished blog post, simply because it is newer and reads as a genuine, unpaid opinion.
+Ask Perplexity for the best SaaS marketing stack and it can retrieve fresh comparison posts and founder threads at the moment of your question.
+A recent r/SaaS or r/Entrepreneur discussion where a founder compares PostHog against a competitor can add first-hand context that an older marketing page does not provide.

 Claude